Find out what the EU Exit (Brexit) means for you and local businesses.

-If you require support in applying for settled status, the Home Office have an online postcode search for local assistance, and a list of national organisations that may be able to offer help and support.
+If you need support in applying for settled status, the Home Office have an online postcode search for local assistance, and a list of national organisations that may be able to offer help and support.

 Advice for businesses

 Scotland's enterprise and skills agencies have developed a Prepare for Brexit website that offers a wide range of information and advice for businesses adapting to the new operating environment following our exit from the European Union.
 It offers a self-assessment, events, resources and access to support such as grants.

 Additionally, the UK Government website have produced guidance, podcasts and webinars to help guide businesses in preparing for EU Exit.

 What we're doing

-Our senior officers meet on a regular basis to analyse all risks associated with an EU exit to ensure we're as prepared as possible for all outcomes.
+Our senior officers meet on a regular basis to analyse all risks associated with an EU exit to ensure we're as prepared as possible for outcomes that may arise.

 Part of this process has included developing an EU exit risk register that identifies the risks we face and the steps we've taken to minimise its impact.